-CLINICAL EDUCATION SETTINGS
+CLINICAL SETTINGS

 Comanche County Memorial Hospital Lawton, OK

 Duncan Regional Hospital Duncan, OK

-Duncan Regional Orthopaedic Associates, Inc Duncan, OK
+Duncan Regional Orthopedic Associates, Inc Duncan, OK

 Grady Memorial Hospital Chickasha, OK

-Jackson County Memorial Hospital Reynolds Army Health Clinic Altus, OK Fort Sill, OK
+Jackson County Memorial Hospital Altus, OK

+Reynolds Army Health Clinic Fort Sill, OK

 Southwestern Medical Center Lawton, OK

 The Imaging Center of Southwest Medical Center Lawton, OK

-The Physicians' Hospital in Anadarko United States Public Health Service Indian Hospital (USPHS Indian Hospital) Anadarko, OK Lawton, OK
+The Physicians' Hospital in Anadarko Anadarko, OK

+United States Public Health Service Indian Hospital (USPHS Indian Hospital) Lawton, OK

 Urgent Med Duncan, OK

-\The travel vehicle and cost of transportation to geographically dispersed clinical education settings is the sole financial responsibility of students.
-Students are required to maintain current records of vaccinations, immunizations, annual PPD, Hepatitis B vaccine, CPR, negative drug screening, and background check throughout the 22 months of training.
+The travel vehicle and cost of transportation to geographically dispersed clinical education settings are students. the sole financial responsibility of

+• Students are required to maintain current records of vaccinations, immunizations, annual PPD, Hepatitis B vaccine, CPR, negative drug screening, and background check throughout the 22 months of training.

 It is the student's responsibility to submit copies of these records to the Radiologic Technology Program, to be kept in the student's file.
-If the student's vaccinations, immunizations, PPD, Hepatitis B vaccine, and/or CPR are not current during the 22 months of training, the student will not be allowed to go to the Clinical Education Setting.
-Non-compliance of proper documentation will result in the student being marked as absent for the clinical days missed until the records are brought up to date.
+If the student's vaccinations, immunizations, PPD, Hepatitis B vaccine, and/or CPR are not current during the 22 months of training, the student will not be allowed to go to the Clinical Setting.

+(Non-compliance of proper documentation will result in the student being marked as absent for the clinical days missed until the records are brought up to date.
 (See "absences" Radiologic Technology Student Handbook.)

 II.
-BACKGROUND CHECKS
+Background Checks